Can Foreigners Get Healthcare in Canada?

 What do you need to know about Private Healthcare in Canada?

-It is pretty common in Canada to buy private extended health insurance through private insurance companies.
-These plans are sold by Canadian insurers if you are covered by the provincial health plan in your province.
-These extended health policies basically cover what the government programs don’t cover.
-Private healthcare can also act as supplemental insurance as it covers treatments no covered by Medicare.
+Private healthcare can also act as supplemental insurance as it covers treatments not covered by Medicare.
 One of the common ways to get private health insurance is through your employer, but individual health plans are also available.
 Most companies offer healthcare and dental coverage as a work benefit.

 Here’s a list of medical services covered by private extended healthcare plans in Canada: